How to Find Cheap Flights in 2026

 The closest airport is rarely the cheapest.
 A second airport 40 minutes down the road can be served by a budget carrier that undercuts the main hub by half.

+My return from Lisbon flew into a smaller field outside Berlin, a €4 train ride from the center, and that one swap shaved nearly €40 off the leg.
 Compare metro-area codes that cover all airports at once, then add the cost of the extra train or bus before deciding.
 London, New York, Paris, Milan and Tokyo all have multiple airports worth comparing on every search.

 5. Mix and Match Airlines